Hawaii is renowned for having some of the world’s best sunsets and Waikiki is no exception!

 What makes Magic Island the perfect location for watching the sunset, however, is the series of picnic tables placed conveniently under shady trees.

 While the area is also beautiful during the day, it is at sunset that its grace truly appears.
-The dusk colors add a golden hue to the Hawaiian white-sand beach, as the scenic views soothe the eyes which gaze at them.
+The dusk colors add a golden hue to the Hawaiian white-sand beach, as the scenic views soothe the eyes that gaze at them.

-Ala Moana Beach Park
+6. Ala Moana Beach Park

 Ask anyone who has ever been to Hawaii, and many will tell you that the Ala Moana Beach Park is the spot to watch the sunset, and for good reason.